jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 Ideally, search a neighbourhood based on a Gaussian kernel.
 The window doesn't have to be too large.

-I haven't made it performing as good as the particle filter.
+I haven't tune the parameter to the extent that it performs as good as the particle filter.